CodeSmile-0000011110110111/de.codesmile.luny/README.md

 # Limitations

-Version 0.5 has some ways to go.
+Version 0.5 (alpha) has some ways to go.
 I will focus on solidifying Editor scripting and then turn to Runtime scripting.

+Major areas of work:

+- Documentation
+- Exposing more editor functionality
+- Exposing essential 'System' namespace features (eg File/Path, String, Collections)
+- Implementing essential runtime features (eg script execution when instantiating prefabs)
+- Improving 'Lua <=> C# <=> Editor UI' interoperation and custom object binding
+- Improving bindings generator to support generics (within reason), ref/out parameters, tuples
+- Supporting more and more additional Unity assemblies, eg Input, Cinemachine, Physics, etc

-Currently, I'm exposing most types and methods of the `UnityEngine.CoreModule` and `UnityEditor.CoreModule` assemblies.
-I will be adding select types and members of the `System` namespace too.
-Any highly specialized or package API is not (yet) available.
+Currently, Luny supports most types and methods of the `UnityEngine.CoreModule` and `UnityEditor.CoreModule` assemblies.

 Since the binding code is generated, I can quickly open up more assemblies.
 The plan is definitely to support the most common APIs right out of the box.

-The bindings generator has some gaps that still need to be closed, it will currently not bind the following methods:

-- Generic parameters or generic types
-- Methods with ref/out parameters
-- Methods with collection parameters that do not implement IList<T> (eg Dictionaries)
-- Multiple return values
-- .. and a few other, less important cases

 Please don't hesitate to send requests and to report any issues!